honeypieio/rosshudson.co.uk/content/posts/wankie-how-to-make-your-own-off-brand-winkie.md

 ![](/images/soldering-7.jpg)

-1. Form the switch's leads by bending them perpendicular tot he body with a pair of pliers/blunt snips
+1. Form the leads of the switch by bending them perpendicular to the body with a pair of pliers/blunt snips

 ![](/images/dip-switch-bend.jpg)
 12\.
 Position the switch then tack one end and reflow both sides with a generous amount of solder to make a strong mechanical bond.
 A dab of super glue on the right side of the switch will also help with this.